ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It doesn't help that `b` represents a value that "can never be negative", it still causes problems.

 This types of weirdness can limit the optimizer [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
-If we put the above code into a function, making some of the values parameters and other compile time constants, we get the following:
+If we put the above code into a function and make some of the values parameters and other compile time constants we get the following:
 ```cpp
 int32_t work(uint32_t b)
 {